New research led by Brown University suggests that pre-existing mineralogy on the Moon can survive large impacts and impact melts.

 The deposit is interesting because it is part of a sheet of impact melt, the cooled remains of rocks melted during an impact.
 Geologists had long assumed that melt deposits would retain little pre-impact mineralogical diversity.

 Large impacts produce giant cauldrons of impact melt that eventually cool and reform into solid rock.
 The assumption was that the impact energy would stir that cauldron thoroughly during the liquid phase, mixing all the rock types together into an indistinguishable mass.
-Identifying any pre-impact mineral variation would be a bit like dumping four-course meal into a blender and then trying to pick out the potatoes.
+Identifying any pre-impact mineral variation would be a bit like dumping a four-course meal into a blender and then trying to pick out the potatoes.

 But this distinct feature found at Copernicus suggests that pre-existing mineralogy isn’t always blended away by the impact process.